stan-dev/math/doxygen/contributor_help_pages/getting_started.md

 where `void* = nullptr` follows a nice little rule in the C++ standard that says any void pointer non-type template parameters with a default value of a `nullptr` will be ignored by template instantiation.
 So good!
 We get exactly what we want at the expense of a some annoying legalize and a bit of an odd `nullptr` style syntax.

-So we stopped our original function for compiling for `var` types and now we can add a specialization that does work for `var`.
+So we stopped our original function for compiling for @ref stan::math::var types and now we can add a specialization that does work for @ref stan::math::var .

 ### Working in Reverse Mode